Program Overview

 ELIGIBLE APPLICANTS | Oregon residents, businesses, nonprofits & government agencies | Oregon residents, low-income service providers |

-QUALIFYING VEHICLES | New battery electric vehicles and plug-in hybrid electric vehicle | New or used battery electric vehicles and plug-in hybrid vehicles |
+QUALIFYING VEHICLES | New battery electric vehicles and plug-in hybrid electric vehicles that have a base manufacturer suggested retail price (MSRP) less than $50,000 and that are on the eligible vehicle list. | New or used battery electric vehicles and plug-in hybrid vehicles that have a base manufacturer suggested retail price (MSRP) less than $50,000 and that are on the eligible vehicle list. |

 INCOME REQUIREMENT | No income requirement | Up to 400% of the federal poverty guideline |